 During the 1891 bye-election, the Irish national leader Charles Stuart Parnell rowed to Strandhill from Rosses Point via Coney Island to campaign.
 However, because he had married a divorced woman, Kitty O’Shea, shortly before, which caused a big scandal, he met a hostile reception and did not speak.
 He did dine at Glen Lodge house, in Culleenduff townland south of Strandhill.

-In 1895, Belfast man Benjamin Murrow bought land and built a new road through Carrowbunnaun down to the shore to open it up a seaside resort.
+In 1895, Belfast man Benjamin Murrow bought land and built a new road through Carrowbunnaun down to the shore to open it up as a seaside resort.
 He called his new road Buenos Ayres Drive and it is still the main road to the seafront.
 He opened seaweed baths and set up the cannon, bought from the Sligo Militia artillery battery at Rosses Point, on the shore where it stands today.

 He was the first person in Coolera to register a motor car when, in 1904, he paid five shillings on his 12hp ‘Dainter’, registration EI 17.
 In 1920 he built a fine dwelling, surrounded by a castle-style wall, at the top of the road, which he called Buenos Ayres House.